CoMoSpeech: One-Step Speech and Singing Voice Synthesis via Consistency Model: Experiments

 \subsection{Performances on Singing Voice Synthesis}

-To further examine the modeling capability of our methods, we compare the proposed SVS-version models, teacher-SVS and CoMoSpeech-SVS, with several baselines on SVS, and the baselines include: \begin{itemize} \item GT, the ground truth recordings. \item GT(Mel+HiFi-GAN), synthesizing song samples using HiFi-GAN \citep{kong2020hifi} vocoder with ground truth mel-spectrogram inputs. \item FFTSinger \citep{blaauw2020sequence}, adopting FFT blocks to predict mel-spectrogram, and using the HiFi-GAN vocoder to synthesize audio; \item HiFiSinger \citep{chen2020hifisinger}, using a novel sub-frequency GAN (SF-GAN) to generate the mel-spectrogram.
-Since our aim is to compare the acoustic model, we modify the original vocoder to HiFi-GAN, being the same as other methods. \item DiffSinger \citep{liu2022diffsinger}\footnote{https://github.com/MoonInTheRiver/DiffSinger/blob/master/docs/README-SVS-opencpop-cascade.md}, using DDPM to generate the mel-spectrogram from noisy mel-spectrogram.
-DiffSinger uses an auxiliary acoustic model to generate a prior mel-spectrogram injecting K steps noise to a noisy mel-spectrogram.
+To further examine the modeling capability of our methods, we compare the proposed SVS-version models, teacher-svs and CoMoSpeech-svs, with several baselines on SVS, and the baselines include: \begin{itemize} \item GT, the ground truth recordings. \item GT(Mel+HiFi-GAN), synthesizing song samples using HiFi-GAN \cite{kong2020hifi} vocoder with ground truth mel-spectrogram inputs. \item FFTSinger \cite{blaauw2020sequence}, adopting FFT blocks to predict mel-spectrogram, and using the HiFi-GAN vocoder to synthesize audio; \item HiFiSinger \cite{chen2020hifisinger}, using a novel sub-frequency GAN (SF-GAN) to generate the mel-spectrogram.
+Since our aim is to compare the acoustic model, we modify the original vocoder to HiFi-GAN, being the same as other methods. \item DiffSinger \cite{liu2022diffsinger}, using DDPM to generate the mel-spectrogram from noisy mel-spectrogram.
+There are two versions for generating noisy mel-spectrogram where A version \footnote{Version A: https://github.com/MoonInTheRiver/DiffSinger/blob/master/docs/README-SVS-opencpop-cascade.md} using a auxiliary acoustic model to generate mel-spectrogram and injecting K steps noise to a noisy mel-spectrogram, and B version \footnote{Version B: https://github.com/MoonInTheRiver/DiffSinger/blob/master/docs/README-SVS-opencpop-e2e.md} directly generating the noisy mel-spectrogram from the Gaussian noise.

 \end{itemize}

 The results of SVS are shown in Table \ref{t1}.
 As for audio quality, it can be seen that our CoMoSpeech and other diffusion model based methods can significantly surpass all non-iterative methods including FFTSinger and HIFiSinger on frechet distance and mean opinion score.
 Among diffusion models, our teacher model achieves the best performance, and our student model CoMoSpeech has a close performance to it.
 For the inference speed, with one-step inference, the proposed CoMoSpeech could maintain a speed similar to non-iterative methods and significantly outperform other diffusion model based methods.